marlonandrade/MASimplestSemiModalViewController/README.md

 If you want a better, configurable and complex Semi Modal implementation you should go for [KNSemiModalViewController](https://github.com/kentnguyen/KNSemiModalViewController), [@kentnguyen](https://github.com/kentnguyen) and the other contributors made a great job on that project.

+Even thought I said that it is the simplest Semi Model implementation possible I know that it's not, so fell free to make it simpler.